camel-tooling/camel-lsp-client-vscode/Readme.md

   ![Find References for XML DSL](./images/findReference.gif "Find References for XML DSL")

+It is possible to use a specific Camel Catalog version.
+This can be specified in **File -> Preferences -> Settings -> Apache Camel Tooling -> Camel catalog version**

 For detailed information about Apache Camel supported features, see the [Language Server GitHub page](https://github.com/camel-tooling/camel-language-server#features).

 ## Contact Us